 Understanding the Basics of the Wireless Router in the Home Network

 The wireless router is the cornerstone of your home’s wireless network.
-Its key function is to provide a wireless and sometimes a wired Internet connection to all your laptops, computers, tablets, gaming consoles, and other smart devices like an Internet-enabled television, thermostat, or security system.
+Its key function is to provide a wireless and sometimes a wired Internet connection to devices throughout your home.
+This includes laptops, computers, tablets, gaming consoles, and other smart devices like an Internet-enabled television, thermostat, or security system.

 Here’s how it works.
 A wireless router essentially takes the Internet connection that comes into your home, and breaks it up into millions of tiny pieces called packets.
-It then manages what packets (i.e. information) are sent to which device.
-So, when you’re streaming a video to your iPad, checking email on a computer, and using a smart home control device, it’s the router that makes sure that the right packets and web pages go to the right device, and vice versa.
+It then manages what packets (i.e. information) are sent to each device.
+When you stream a video to your iPad, check email on a PC, or control a smart home device, it’s the router that makes things happen.

 What do Wireless Routers Do?

-- Provide wireless network connectivity to wireless-enabled devices such as computers, tablets, gaming consoles, smartphones, and other devices
+- Provide wireless network connectivity to WiFi-enabled devices such as PCs, tablets, gaming consoles, smartphones, and more

 - Can be used for Voice over IP (VoIP) calls

 - Can be used to support IPTV/digital TV services

 When selecting a wireless router, the first thing to do is to check its Wi-Fi wireless standard (802.11b, g, n, or ac).
 These standards determine how fast and how far your wireless signal will go.